DataBiosphere/data-portal/content/guides/userguides/japan-science-meeting-tutorial.md

 # Accessing HCA Data in a Jupyter Notebook

+This tutorial will walk you through the process of:

+1. Finding data in the HCA Data
+Explorer.
-This tutorial will walk you through the process of finding data in the HCA Data Explorer, generating an expression matrix in loom format, and then loading these data into Scanpy via a Jupyter notebook for exploration.
+1. Generating an expression matrix in loom format.
+1. Loading these data into Scanpy via a Jupyter notebook for exploration.

 This work leverages data from the study [Single-Cell Analysis of Human Pancreas Reveals Transcriptional Signatures of Aging and Somatic Mutation Patterns by Enge, et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6047899/) and attempts to provide examples of the type of analysis found in this paper.

 While the techniques shown in this Jupyter notebook can be used generally when analyzing single cell data there are a few caveats.
 First, this notebook is not an attempt to perfectly recreate the results of this paper, there are additional analysis and filtering steps that are omitted here.
 Second, this notebook leverages key gene lists for coloring clusters and these lists will change depending on a given study's experimental design.

  To work with projects other than the Enge et al. study, you will need to modify this notebook.
 This notebook it is designed to be a starting point for your own research not a general use tool.

 The notebook presented here is based on a [Data Consumer Vignette](https://github.com/HumanCellAtlas/data-consumer-vignettes)